pleabargain/EnglishHelpsYourCareer/english_in_use_personality_test.md

 #  Do you feel that you're unable to deal with things?

 #  Do you love life?
+---

+#mermaid

-Ana: Do you love life?
+- Q:Do you love life?

-Bob: Yes.
+- A:Yes.
 I love life because my life is fun and I exactly what I want!

-Ana: What do you like to do?
+- Q:What do you like to do?

-Bob: I like to play with my ball.
+- A:I like to play with my ball.
 I like to eat tasty food.
 I like to eat sausages.
 I like to walk in the park with my friends.

-Ana: Do you want to go for a walk with me now?
+- Q:Do you want to go for a walk with me now?

-Bob!
-Ruff!
+- A:Ruff!

+---

 #  Do you tend to support political candidates who favour conventional and traditional views?